mtiid/robots/README.md

     // this ip will change every once in a while ("10.2.35.254", 50000) => out.dest;

-Then to send to a robot using its OSC address, usually similar to it's name.
+To send to a robot using its OSC address.

     out.start("/clappers");
     out.add(note);